48th Fighter Wing

 The 48th Fighter Wing (48 FW) is part of the United States Air Force's Third Air Force, assigned to Headquarters Air Command Europe and United States Air Forces in Europe (USAFE).
 It is based at RAF Lakenheath, England.
 The 48 FW is the only F-15 wing based in Europe which hosts two F-15E Strike Eagle squadrons.
 The wing also hosts two F-35A Lightning II squadrons.
 The 48 FW was given the name "Statue of Liberty Wing" on 4 July 1954 and remains the only U.S. Air Force unit with both a name and a numerical designation.

 The 48 FW operates in support of United States Air Forces in Europe – Air Forces Africa, United States European Command and NATO.

 Units

-The Liberty Wing has nearly 5,700 active-duty military members, 2,000 British and U.S. civilians, and includes a geographically separated unit at nearby RAF Feltwell.
-In addition to supporting two squadrons of F-15E Strike Eagle and two squadrons of F-35A Lightning II fighter aircraft.
+The Liberty Wing has nearly 5,700 active-duty military members, 2,000 British and U.S. civilians, and includes a geographically separated accommodation unit at nearby RAF Feltwell.
+In total they support two squadrons of F-15E Strike Eagle and two squadrons of F-35A Lightning II fighter aircraft.